Top Tips To Squeeze Every Mile From A Gallon

 Does AC Consume Fuel In Cars?

-Yes, turning the AC on increases vehicle fuel consumption by 20-25% due to additional load on the vehicle engine.
-Turn the AC off whenever possible for fuel economy purposes.
+Yes, turning the AC on increases vehicle fuel consumption by 20-25% due to the additional load on the engine.
+For fuel economy purposes, turn the AC off whenever possible.

 Why Trust Us?

-Here you have a wide range of products from reputable and reliable brands.
+Here, you have a wide range of products from reputable and reliable brands.
 In addition, you get competitive prices and advantageous buying conditions.
-Our trained and qualified assistants along with our mechanics, will help you select the right product for your specific driving needs.
-While we cannot change your driving conditions, we can influence the performance of your vehicle in them.
+Our trained and qualified assistants and our mechanics, will help you select the right product for your specific driving needs.
+While we cannot change your driving conditions, we can influence your vehicle's performance.
 Drive safe and choose your tires wisely!

 Brian Darr is a passion-driven enthusiast who has become an expert in the tire industry.
 His passion for rubber started with his first driving experience.
 He firmly believes that the performance and safety of any vehicle are due, first of all, to the quality of the tires mounted on it.